Another Mystery Model

 My Facebook feed is now redolent with articles about old- time movie stars.
 Fb loves those sorts of posts, and probably pays whoever posts them something.
 If I happen to like (or love) those posts, I will soon get a million of them, all poorly written.

-Similarly with stories of aging rockers.
+Similarly with stories about aging rockers.

 Wednesday, September 4, 2024